Arkansas Geography Degree Programs

 Graduate Preparation and Electives

 Students aiming for graduate school are encouraged to take GEOS 410V in their senior year.
-Electives in related fields may be counted toward the major, with department approval, allowing students to tailor their education to specific interests.
+With department approval, electives in related fields may be counted toward the major, allowing students to tailor their education to specific interests.
 Those interested in secondary education should consult the department for guidance on fulfilling teaching certification requirements.

 Minor in Geography